 When is your application deadline?

-The law school accepts applications year-round and does not have application deadlines; however, applicants are encouraged to apply as early as possible in order to complete the admissions process in a timely manner and ensure consideration prior to the class becoming full.
+The Fall 2024 application is open from September 1, 2023 to July 22, 2024.
+Applicants are encouraged to apply as early as possible in order to complete the admissions process in a timely manner and ensure consideration prior to the class becoming full.

 What is required to complete my file?